 Parametric (i.e. quadratic) feedback is widely used in levitated optomechanics.
 The relevant equations describing this type of feedback can be obtained simply setting $\delta = 0$ in section 2.
-This type of feedback is typically performed by modulating the laser at twice the phase of the particle, setting $u = \frac{\omega}{E} x_1 x_2$ [13], where $E = \frac{x_2^2}{2m} + \frac{m\omega^2}{2} x_1^2$.
+This type of feedback is typically performed by modulating the laser at twice the phase of the particle, setting $u = \frac{\omega}{E}x_1x_2$ [13], where $E = \frac{x_2^2}{2m} + \frac{m\omega^2}{2}x_1^2$.
 For a fixed value of β we can then directly compare the optimal control u^ with the simple double phase u.
-Specifically, figures 3 and 4 show that the cooling obtained with the double phase modulation is effectively equivalent to the optimal feedback; this is explained by the fact that the feedback time trace for the two cooling approaches is almost the same (see inset in figure 3).
+Specifically, figures 3 and 4 show that the cooling obtained with the double phase modulation is effectively equivalent the optimal feedback; this is explained by the fact that the feedback time trace for the two cooling approaches is almost the same (see inset in figure 3).
 The difference between the sine profile and the square-wave function does not substantially affect the magnitude of the cooling.

 However, there is one important difference between the basic tracking technique (exploited in double phase cooling) and the new tracking (exploited in optimal cooling).
-The first is performed via a Kalman filter that simulates a phase-locked loop (PLL) by exploiting equations (10)-(14) with $\beta = 0$ (unmodulated tracking).
-The latter instead makes use of equations (10)-(14) with the same β as in equations (4)-(8) (modulated tracking), and requires a fully FPGA-based implementation.
+The first is performed via a Kalman filter that simulates a phase-locked loop (PLL) by exploiting equations (3)-(7) with $\beta = 0$ (unmodulated tracking).
+The latter instead makes use of equations (3)-(7) with the same β as in equations (10)-(14) (modulated tracking), and requires a fully FPGA-based implementation.
 One of the limitations of the typical (unmodulated) implementation of parametric feedback is that one can reach only strength of about $\beta = 0.01$.
 This is due to the fact that for higher values of β the tracking loses track of the particle because of the larger frequency variation of the system and therefore cooling is not as effective, and for higher modulation depths even heats the system instead of cooling, see Figure 5.
-One of the merits of our improved tracking scheme is that it allows us to track the system trajectories for higher modulation strength.
-Figures 4 and 5 clearly show that β can be increased, allowing faster cooling rates and lower particle temperatures to be obtained.
+One of the merits of our improved

 Figure 3.
 Quadratic feedback: simulated time trace of the phonon number associated with the translational motion in the emulation and tracking equations.
-For the first 5 ms the system evolves freely in the harmonic trap before optimal or double phase quadratic feedback cooling is applied.
+For the first $5\,ms$ the system evolves freely in the harmonic trap before optimal or double phase quadratic feedback cooling is applied.
 The insets show a small slice of the simulated position in the emulation and tracking equations along with the corresponding feedback signal applied to cool the translational motion for optimal and double phase quadratic feedback cooling.
-For these two simulations $\beta = 0.01$.
-The initial cooling rate r_c is $\sim 2089s^{-1}$ where the phonon number $n = Ae^{(-r_c t)}$.
+For these two simulations $\beta=0.01$.
+The initial cooling rate r_c is $\sim 2089 s^{-1}$ where the phonon number $n=Ae^{(-r_ct)}$.